-Additionally, while there are no new Board of Trustee authorizations at this time, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
+Additionally, while there are no such Board of Trustee alternative debt authorizations at this time, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
 Market conditions and other factors could also lead to the issuance of refunding debt for General Obligation, Special Obligation, or other debt in the future.